MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-forms-auth-tool.md

 ## Add a panel control to a form

 The **Panel** control in the Service Manager Authoring Tool is a **Layout** control that helps you manage a group of related controls.
 Typically, you drag and position several controls that have a related purpose on the form on a panel control.
-Then, if you need to move the controls that are on the panel, instead of moving each control individually, you can simply move the **Panel** control.
+Then, if you need to move the controls that are on the panel, instead of moving each control individually, you can move the **Panel** control.

 Use the following procedure to add a **Panel** control to a form.